joakim-brannstrom/dextool/plugin/mutate/doc/design/options.md

 - --help [-h] : Display the help information in terminal window (less detailed).
 By writing, for example, *dextool mutate analyze --help*, the user will display the help for the analyze command.

 ## Admin
 *Admin-mode for the plugin.
-Is used by to execute administrative commands and to initialize/setup mutation testing for a project.*
+Is used to execute administrative commands and to initialize/setup mutation testing for a project.*

 - --dump-config : Dump the detailed configuration in the terminal.
 Could be used to create and setup your own configuration-file.